United States Department of Agriculture: Formation

-The Jamie L. Whitten Building in Washington D.C. is the current USDA headquarters.

 On May 15, 1862, Abraham Lincoln established the independent Department of Agriculture through the Morrill Act to be headed by a commissioner without Cabinet status.
 Staffed by only eight employees, the department was charged with conducting research and development related to "agriculture, rural development, aquaculture and human nutrition in the most general and comprehensive sense of those terms".
 Agriculturalist Isaac Newton was appointed to be the first commissioner.
 Lincoln called it the "people's department", since over half of the nation, at the time, was directly or indirectly involved in agriculture or agribusiness.

 In 1868, the department moved into the new Department of Agriculture Building in Washington, designed by famed D.C. architect Adolf Cluss.
 Located on the National Mall between 12th Street and 14th SW, the department had offices for its staff and the entire width of the Mall up to B Street NW to plant and experiment with plants.

 In the 1880s, varied advocacy groups were lobbying for Cabinet representation.
 Business interests sought a Department of Commerce and Industry, and farmers tried to raise the Department of Agriculture to Cabinet rank.
 In 1887, the House of Representatives and Senate passed separate bills giving Cabinet status to the Department of Agriculture and Labor, but the bill was defeated in conference committee after farm interests objected to the addition of labor.
 Finally, in 1889 the Department of Agriculture was given cabinet-level status.

 In 1887, the Hatch Act provided for the federal funding of agricultural experiment stations in each state.
 The Smith-Lever Act of 1914 then funded cooperative extension services in each state to teach agriculture, home economics, and other subjects to the public.
 With these and similar provisions, the USDA reached out to every county of every state.

+From 1913 to 1949, the USDA published 78 issues of the Journal of Agricultural Research.